Use a QR Code reader on a mobile device to add this person as a contact:

-Hilary Stepien is a lecture in Public Relations in the Corporate and Marketing Communication department in the Faculty of Media and Communication.
+Hilary Stepien is a Senior Lecturer in Public Relations in the Communication and Journalism department in the Faculty of Media and Communication.
 She teaches on a variety of degrees including Public Relations, Advertising and Marketing Communications at both the undergraduate and postgraduate levels.

 Hilary gained professional communication experience in public affairs, issues management and strategic communication while working in Cabinet Office and the Ministry of Transportation for the Government of Ontario in Toronto, Canada.